Julie Shayne (she/her/hers)

 BIS 310 Women, Culture, and Development

-My research focuses on gender, culture, resistance, revolution, and feminism in the Americas.
-I am also interested in the role knowledge production, the university, and academy writ-large play in resistance movements and vice versa.
+To date, my research has focused on gender, culture, resistance, revolution, and feminism in the Americas.
+I am also interested in the role knowledge production, the university, and academy writ-large play in resistance movements and vice versa, and more recently the history of Gender, Women, and Sexuality studies as both a social movement and scholarly interdiscipline.
 My last book is an edited collection titled Taking Risks: Feminist Activism and Research in the Americas (SUNY Press, 2014).
 Taking Risks is an interdisciplinary edited collection where contributors narrate stories of activism and activist scholarship.
 The essays are based on our textual analysis of interviews, oral histories, ethnography, video storytelling, and theater.
 We discuss many activist projects: the underground library movement in Cuba, theater exposing the femicide in Juárez, community radio in Venezuela, video archives in Colombia, exiled feminists in Canada, memory activism in Argentina, sex worker activists in Brazil, rural feminists in Nicaragua, and domestic violence organizations for Latina immigrants in Texas.
 In addition to sharing the social movements centered in each chapter, as editor, I asked the contributors to speak to two themes: telling stories and taking risks.
-The contributors - scholars/activists/artists - come from many disciplinary backgrounds, including sociology, anthropology, psychology, theater, history, literature, feminist studies, and cultural studies.
-Additionally, we come from several different nations in the Americas: Argentina, Brazil, Chile, Cuba, and the US.
+The contributors – scholars/activists/artists – come from many disciplinary backgrounds, and several different nations in the Americas: Argentina, Brazil, Chile, Cuba, and the US.

 In 2009, They Used to Call Us Witches: Chilean Exiles, Culture, and Feminism was published by Lexington Books.
 They Used to Call Us Witches is a socio-political history which focuses on how leftist Chilean women exiles organized and articulated resistance in the anti-Pinochet solidarity movement of the 1970s and ‘80s with specific attention to culture, emotions, and gender.
 It also addresses the development of exile feminism in the diaspora in the post-dictatorship period.
 The book focuses on the case of Chileans in Vancouver, British Columbia.
 They Used to Call Us Witches was awarded the Pacific Sociological Association’s Distinguished Scholarship Award in 2011.